Find a resource

 Covering Climate Now Training Initiative: The Climate Newsroom

 "Covering Climate Now is expanding its newsroom training initiatives to enhance climate coverage through local media across the US.
 The project, called The Climate Newsroom, builds on the success of The Climate Station local TV training program and our work with more than 500 media partners worldwide to offer free, customized training designed to help your outlet cover climate stories more effectively.
-The training program is available in English and Spanish, spans four sessions over eight weeks, followed by six months of ongoing support and feedback."
+The training program spans three one-hour Zoom sessions over three weeks, followed by six months of ongoing support and feedback.
+Apply here to join our winter cohort.
+Deadline: January 16, 2026."